jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Always check that you have the right active inventory in CRFReporter.
 Each year CRFReporter requires [manual work](CRFREPORTER_ANNUAL_CHECK.md) that needs to be done.

+>[!NOTE]
-**NB1:** CRFReporter requires that the version number of the PartyProfile xml matches the CRFReporter version.
-Each CRFReporter version update requires new PartyProfile xml from CRFReporter, even during the same active inventory.
+>**NB1:** CRFReporter requires that the version number of the PartyProfile
+>xml matches the CRFReporter version.
+Each CRFReporter version update requires new
+>PartyProfile xml from CRFReporter, even during the same active inventory.

+>[!NOTE]
-**NB2:** The GHG inventory result files tend to come in various character encodings.
-It is important to  run `convertutf8.py` first.
-Otherwise file reading might fail and string comparisons in python may go astray.
+>**NB2:** The GHG inventory result files tend to come in various character encodings.
+It is important
+>to  run `convertutf8.py` first.
+Otherwise file reading might fail and string comparisons in python
+>may go astray.

 >[!WARNING]
->**NB3 XML import:** Make sure that you have write access *only and solely* to *4.
+>**NB3 XML import to CRFReporter:** Make sure that you have write access *only and solely* to *4.
 Land Use, Land-Use Change and Forestry*
 >(a.k.a LULUCF) and *7.
 KP LULUCF* sectors in CRFReporter.
 The bulk xml import in CRFReporter tries to clear
 >all results in all sectors first.
 If you have for example write access to *3.
 Agriculture* sector
 >you will delete existing results